 My kit came with a booklet that the parents filled out about current prices of houses, cars, food, etc and our predictions about what those prices would be in the future.
 We also gave a snap shot of our life back then: where we worked, where we lived, how we spent our time.
 The most fun read was our predictions about future inventions and technological advancements: we were wrong about the flying cars, but right about most other things like “Pocket-size cellular telephones will become a staple item for all Americans – youth and adult” and “We will be able to buy almost everything on the computer.”
 That seems like a “well yeah, duh” moment now, but remember, this was in 1995!
 If you make your own time capsule without a kit, you can write all this information in a notebook.

 After filling out the notebook, I gathered items that belonged to that year.
 I put each item in a ziploc bag and then put everything in a trash bag before sealing the time capsule.
 I wanted to protect the contents from possible moisture and I am happy to say that each item was in pristine condition when we opened it.
 I did not store the time capsule in the basement or garage, but in my son’s closet.
 We have moved several times in his life, but the time capsule always moved with us and remained in great condition.
-When we opened the time capsule, here’s what we found:
+When we opened the time capsule, here’s some of what we found:

 a newspaper from the day he was born